valesori/smolu_dsmc/README.md

 Three versions of the code are provided, both of which implement a Direct Simulation Monte Carlo scheme to solve the Smoluchowski equation with fragmentation.

-smoluchowski_dsmc_frag.py mplements the classical Smoluchowski coagulation equation, by also taking into account the possibility of fragmentation (see Ref.
+smoluchowski_dsmc_frag.py implements the classical Smoluchowski coagulation equation, by also taking into account the possibility of fragmentation (see Ref.
 1).

 smoluchowski_dsmc_frag_entanglement.py is a modified version of smoluchowski_dsmc_frag.py, in which a multiplicative term is added to the annealing rate in order to take into account the steric effect of entanglements (see Ref.
 1).